-If there is any difference between the output of the checksum command and the above number, the download is broken and should be repeated.
+If there is any difference between the output of the checksum command and the above number, the download is broken and should be repeated or repaired.

 To verify the .asc signature you first need to import the Projects signing key with the following commands:

 gpg --recv-keys 0x22C07BA534178CD02EFE22AAB88B2FD43DBDC284